11.1 Layout Guidelines

 Attention to good layout practices is always recommended.
 For best operational performance of the device, use good PCB layout practices, including:

-- Noise propagates into analog circuitry through the power pins of the circuit as a whole and of the device.
+- Noise can propagate into analog circuitry through the power pins of the circuit as a whole and of the device.
 Bypass capacitors reduce the coupled noise by providing low-impedance power sources local to the analog circuitry.

 - Connect low-ESR, 0.1-µF ceramic bypass capacitors between each supply pin and ground, placed as close to the device as possible.
 A single bypass capacitor from V+ to ground is applicable for single-supply applications.